|

 CPT 90677 (Appropriate ICD 10 is Z23) Subject to the recommendation of the Advisory Committee on Immunization Practices (ACIP).

-CPT 90678 Note: Coverage for 90678 is limited to a single dose for pregnant persons at 32-36 weeks gestation (Effective October 6, 2023) AND adults age 60 and over) (Effective July 21, 2023) (Appropriate ICD 10 is Z23)
+CPT 90678 Note: Coverage for 90678 is limited to a single dose for pregnant persons at 32-36 weeks gestation (Effective October 6, 2023) AND all adults age 75 and older AND adults age 60-74 who are at increased risk for severe RSV (Effective August 15, 2024) (Appropriate ICD 10 is Z23)

-CPT 90679 Note: Coverage for 90679 is limited to a single dose to adults age 60 and over) (Effective July 21, 2023) (Appropriate ICD 10 is Z23)
+CPT 90679 Note: Coverage for 90679 is limited to a single dose for all adults age 75 and older AND adults age 60-74 who are at increased risk for severe RSV (Effective August 15, 2024) (Appropriate ICD 10 is Z23)

 CPT 90681 (Appropriate ICD-10 is Z23)